Interview Scheduling Agent

 EU AI Act 2024/1689 Annex III(4)(a) classifies AI systems for recruitment or selection of natural persons including analysis and filtering of job applications and evaluation of candidates as high-risk.
 Interview scheduling AI falls within this scope because scheduling decisions form part of the recruitment pipeline - which slot proposal a candidate receives, which interviewers review the candidate, whether reasonable accommodation is provided, whether visa-dependent timing is honoured, all materially influence which candidates progress to offer.

 Mobley v.
-Workday 2024 N.D.
-Cal. confirmed this interpretation under US law.
-The class action established that algorithmic discrimination in recruitment AI is actionable under Title VII Civil Rights Act + ADEA + ADA disparate impact framework, and the framework extends across the recruitment pipeline including scheduling decisions that disparately impact protected categories.
+Workday (2024, N.D.
+Cal.) confirmed this reading under US law.
+The class action established that algorithmic discrimination in recruitment AI is actionable under the disparate-impact framework of Title VII, ADEA and the ADA, and that the framework reaches across the recruitment pipeline - including scheduling decisions that disparately affect protected groups.

 How the Agent Systematises Title VII Compliant Scheduling

 Multi-calendar conflict resolution with bias audit.
-The agent reads calendars across Microsoft Outlook + Google Calendar + Apple Calendar via API + identifies available slots through vector matching + applies time-zone handling + weights by interviewer load balancing + integrates with Calendly + Cronofy + GoodTime Hire + ScheduleOnce.
-Selection rate plus impact ratio plus Four-Fifths Rule monitoring runs continuously per EEOC Uniform Guidelines 29 CFR Part 1607 + NYC Local Law 144 of 2021 AEDT bias-audit requirement.
+The agent reads calendars across Outlook, Google Calendar and Apple Calendar through their APIs, identifies open slots by vector matching, applies time-zone handling, balances interviewer load and integrates with Calendly, Cronofy, GoodTime Hire and ScheduleOnce.
+Selection-rate, impact-ratio and Four-Fifths Rule monitoring runs continuously under the EEOC Uniform Guidelines and the NYC Local Law 144 bias-audit requirement.

 Pay-range disclosure verification.
-Every invitation cross-checks applicable pay-range disclosure per US California SB 1162 + Colorado + NY State + Washington + Connecticut + Maryland + NYC Local Law 32 + 25+ jurisdictions + EU Pay Transparency Directive 2023/970.
-Missing disclosure flagged for human escalation before invitation sent.
+Every invitation cross-checks the applicable pay-range disclosure under the US state laws and the EU Pay Transparency Directive.
+A missing disclosure is flagged for human escalation before the invitation is sent.

 Visa eligibility verification.
-Right-to-work checks per US Form I-9 + E-Verify + UK Tier 2 Skilled Worker visa + UK Asylum and Immigration Act 1996 + EU Blue Card Directive 2009/50/EC + Member State work permits before interview offer.
+Right-to-work is checked before the interview offer: US Form I-9 and E-Verify, the UK Skilled Worker visa, and the EU Blue Card Directive with Member State work permits.

 Why This Agent Is Operationally High-Stakes

 Interview scheduling looks like an administrative task.
-In reality it is the gateway between application and offer with cumulative legal exposure: NYC Local Law 144 AEDT non-compliance USD 500-1,500 per violation + Title VII charge documentation gap triggers EEOC class action plus ADEA disparate impact litigation plus ADA pre-employment health inquiry violation.
-Missing pay-range disclosure violates 25+ pay-transparency jurisdictions with civil penalties USD 100-10,000 per violation.
-EU AI Act Article 99 fines up to EUR 35M or 7 percent global turnover for high-risk non-compliance.
-GDPR Article 22 + Article 35 DPIA failure triggers ICO unlimited fine + EU GDPR up to 4 percent global turnover.
+In reality it is the gateway between application and offer, and the legal exposure is cumulative.
+NYC Local Law 144 non-compliance carries USD 500 to 1,500 per violation, and a Title VII documentation gap opens the door to an EEOC class action, ADEA disparate-impact litigation and an ADA pre-employment inquiry claim.
+A missing pay-range disclosure breaches the state pay-transparency laws, with civil penalties of USD 100 to 10,000.
+High-risk non-compliance under the EU AI Act draws fines up to EUR 35M or 7 percent of global turnover, and a GDPR Article 35 DPIA failure draws ICO and EU fines.

-The agent decomposes interview scheduling into 14 micro-decisions: 8 rule-based, 4 ML-augmented intent indicators, 2 mandatory human escalations to DPIA execution and EEO Officer final approval.
-The 2 H decisions encompass DPIA + FRIA execution per GDPR Article 35 + EU AI Act Article 27 plus disparate impact analysis at scheduling deployment.
-Mandatory escalation for missing pay-range disclosure + accommodation gap + visa risk + bias indicator + cross-jurisdictional template deviation.
+The agent breaks interview scheduling into 14 decisions: 8 rule-based, 4 ML-augmented indicators and 2 mandatory human escalations - the DPIA and the EEO Officer’s final approval.
+The two human decisions are the DPIA and FRIA under GDPR Article 35 and EU AI Act Article 27, and the disparate-impact analysis at deployment.
+Escalation is mandatory for a missing pay-range disclosure, an accommodation gap, a visa risk, a bias indicator or a cross-jurisdictional template deviation.

 Complex scenarios are documented.
-Cross-border panel interviews with US + UK + EU participants requiring time-zone handling + accommodation + visa verification before sponsor licence offer.
-NYC Local Law 144 AEDT 10-business-day candidate notice with alternative selection process option.
-ADA Title I reasonable accommodation with sign language interpreter through Microsoft Teams + Zoom accessibility.
-EU Pay Transparency Directive 2023/970 transposition variations across Member States starting 7 June 2026.
-UK Equality Act 2010 Section 60 pre-employment health inquiry restrictions in interviewer briefing.
+Cross-border panel interviews with US, UK and EU participants need time-zone handling, accommodation and visa verification before a sponsor-licence offer.
+NYC Local Law 144 requires a 10-business-day candidate notice with the option of an alternative selection process.
+ADA Title I accommodation may mean a sign language interpreter through the Teams or Zoom accessibility features.
+The EU Pay Transparency Directive transposes differently across Member States from 7 June 2026, and the UK Equality Act Section 60 restricts pre-employment health questions in the interviewer brief.

 Micro-Decision Table